Permafrost/TundraTN/README.md

   Defaults to the retry factor on the receiver's profile, or `1` if the receiver's profile has no retry factor configured.
+* `$thread.priority` is an optional priority used by the threads processing queued tasks.
+Defaults to [Thread.NORM_PRIORITY], if not specified.

 #### Outputs: